IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

 ![w](images/eventmanager-33.png)

 You can also check your Cloud Pak for Watson AIOps installation from the command line.
-For example, to check the AI Manager pods, run the following command:
+For example, to check the IBM Cloud Pak for Watson AIOps pods, run the following command:

 ```console
 # oc get po -n cp4waiops